nicklockwood/FXForms/README.md

 Release notes
 --------------

+Version 1.2.2

+- Fixed bug where subforms would be overwritten by a new instance

 Version 1.2.1

 - Fixed issue where table footer spacing would incorrectly be shown even when no footer text was set